-A year's sponsorship is £240, all of which will be sent directly to the Children's Village to help pay for the care of the children.
-If you raise more money than that, we can of course forward that in full as well.
+A year's sponsorship is £240, all of which is sent directly to the Children's Village to help pay for the care of the children.
+If you raise more money than this sum, we can, of course, forward that in full as well.
 In return for your support, you will receive updates by post directly from the Children's Village twice a year.

 Case Study: William Westley School sponsors the SOS Children's Village in Tlokweng, Botswana.

 William Westley Primary School in Whittlesford has been sponsoring the SOS Children's Village in Tlokweng near the capital of Gaborone since 2002.
-The school marks its support for the Children's Village throughout the year: The Christmas concert is normally used to raise money for the Children's Village, and the Mother's Day assembly is used to reflect on the generosity of all mothers across the world, especially the SOS mothers in Tlokweng.
+The school marks its support for the Children's Village throughout the year: the Christmas concert raises money for the Children's Village, and the Mother's Day assembly is used to reflect on the generosity of all mothers across the world, with a focus on the SOS mothers in Tlokweng.

 Mr Bryant, head of the school, says: 'We wanted the children here to think beyond themselves and to think about the wider community and to understand that not all children are as lucky as they are.'